 By cooking boneless chicken breast to the recommended internal temperature of 165°F (74°C), you can ensure that it is safe to eat, moist, and delicious.
 Remember to use a meat thermometer for accurate measurements and let the chicken rest before serving.

-See also How to cook yellow perch
+See also How to cook a turkey in the roaster oven

 Using a Meat Thermometer